epfl-ada/ada-2023-project-onsecalme123/README.md

-## Movies' Looking Glass: a Reflection of and on Modern Societies
+## Movies' Looking Glass: a Reflection of the Modern World

 ## Abstract